GabeScott/standard-works-vault/General Conference/1973 October - The Role of Fathers.md

 The father is the patriarch in the home.
 This means that the father is the presiding authority.
 This does not mean that he should be dictatorial.
 Modern scriptures set forth qualifications for all who preside:

-“No power or influence can or ought to be maintained by virtue of the priesthood, only by persuasion, by long-suffering, by gentleness and meekness, and by love unfeigned. ...”
-(D&C 121:41.)
+“No power or influence can or ought to be maintained by virtue of the priesthood, only by persuasion, by long-suffering, by gentleness and meekness, and by love unfeigned. …” ([[D&C 121.41|D&C 121:41]].)

 In reality, each family is a dominion within itself.
 Father heads that government.
 In the beginning it was the only government on the earth and was passed down from Adam to his descendants.
 Properly organized in the Church, the father is the patriarch of an eternal family unit.
 Heaven, to us, will be simply an extension of an ideal home.
 As the presiding priesthood officer, the father fills an irreplaceable role.

 A worthy father who holds the Melchizedek Priesthood should be encouraged to name and bless his children.
 He should administer to the sick in his home.
 The father may baptize, confirm, and ordain his children, at the invitation of his file leader in the Church.
 He may give a father’s blessing.
 President Joseph Fielding Smith has said:

-“A faithful father who holds the Melchizedek Priesthood may bless his own children, and that would be a patriarchal (father’s) blessing.
-Such blessing could be recorded in the family records, but it would not be preserved in the archives of the Church. ...
-In addition, children may receive a blessing by an ordained patriarch.
-A father blessing his own child could, if he received the inspiration to do so, declare the lineage of the child.
-As the Patriarch of his home, a father is also a revelator to his family ... and, ... in this sense stands in line to receive the revelations from the Lord for the good and blessing of that family.”
-(Doctrines of Salvation, 3:172.)
+“*A faithful father who holds the Melchizedek Priesthood may bless his own children, and that would be a patriarchal (father’s) blessing.* Such blessing could be recorded in the family records, but it would not be preserved in the archives of the Church. … In addition, children may receive a blessing by an *ordained patriarch.* A father blessing his own child could, if he received the inspiration to do so, declare the lineage of the child.
+As the Patriarch of his home, a father is also a revelator to his family … and, … in this sense stands in line to receive the revelations from the Lord for the good and blessing of that family.” (*Doctrines of Salvation,* 3:172.)

 The father exercises his spiritual leadership in the home by calling his family to prayer each morning and evening.
 Weekly family home evening, likewise, is called and presided over by the father, though all others participate.